 Admission Prerequisite: BUS-501, Survey of Business, will be required if your GPA is below a 3.0 and/or if your undergraduate degree was outside the area of business; however, credits earned in foundational courses (such as BUS 501) are considered prerequisites to courses required for the graduate degree.

 This course will cover the Controls for Effective Cyber Defense which are a recommended set of actions that will provide specific and actionable ways to deter potential attacks.
 Discussion will focus on how organizations can use these controls to define the starting point for their defenses, direct their resources on actions with immediate payoff, and focus their attention on additional risk issues that are unique to their business or mission.

-This course is intended as an overview of cryptography and network security principles.
+This course is intended as an overview of network security principles.
 The material covered will include various models of encryption - symmetric and asymmetric, pseudo-randomness, digital signatures, and network security.
 This course will help provide the student with skills necessary to take the EC-Council Certified Encryption Specialist (ECES) exam.
 Prerequisite: ISYS 600

 |ISYS 675||Mobile Device Hacking and Forensics||3 Credits|

 This course will familiarize students with mobile devices and technology used by industry.
 Students will identify and analyze data that can be retrieved from mobile devices, such as cell phones, tablets, smart phones and GPS devices.
 Prerequisite: ISYS-600

 This course allows students to interact with security information and event management tools (SIEM) to analyze data and construct queries that allow for data analysis and event triage.
 This course will help provide the student with skills necessary to take the Splunk Certified Power User exam.